Plixo2/KarinaC/README.md

 > `karina.console="<true/false>"`

 Enables/Disables the flight recorder output to the console.
-Defaults to `resources/flight.txt`
+Defaults to `true`

 </details>